SW-e/ADAmantiumForgers/index.md

     alt="Sources of news on social media">

 ## So, What is the Importance of News & Politics Channels on Youtube?

+This study is based on the [YouNiverse](https://github.com/epfl-dlab/YouNiverse) dataset that comprises metadata from over 136k YouTube channels and 72.9M videos (English-Speaking only!) published between May 2005 and October 2019, as well as channel-level time-series data with weekly subscriber and view counts.
+Furthermore, it contains about 8.6B comments made by ~449M users in 20.5M videos.

 YouTube contains millions of videos, but you would maybe be surprise that the YouTube category with the most uploaded videos is the News & Politics one.
 The category contains more than 18% of the videos contained in the dataset.
 However, when we are looking at the number of view or channels, the story changes drastically.
 The News & Politic channel represents less than 3% of the total numberof channel and count for only 1.74% of the total number of views.